flutter/plugins/packages/webview_flutter/README.md

 considered a developers preview.

 **_Warning:_**
-evaluateJavaScript() function only supports SDK of 19 or greater for evaluating javascript.
+evaluateJavaScript() function only supports SDK of 19 or greater for evaluating JavaScript.

 Known issues are tagged with the [platform-views](https://github.com/flutter/flutter/labels/a%3A%20platform-views) and/or [webview](https://github.com/flutter/flutter/labels/p%3A%20webview) labels.